The Best Humidifiers for Dry Winter Air: A Quiet, Sleep-Friendly Buying Guide

 Do I need distilled water for my humidifier?

 The best humidifier is the one that quietly supports your routine.
-Comfort comes from balance, consistency, and choosing a device that fits naturally into your space.
+Comfort comes from matching the device to your space, keeping it clean, and using a setting that feels balanced rather than excessive.